The Journey So Far

 After obtaining a masters degree in Urban Education (Simmons College, Boston) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
 She also tutored in an after-school program through The Bridge in Dorchester, MA.

 In the mid-70’s Betsey began teaching full-time and has owned several yoga studios over the years.
 She was the founder and director of Garden of the Heart Yoga Center in Sarasota, FL, for 8 years, and the Health Advantage Yoga Center in Herndon, VA, before that.
-She regards the efficacy of practice to be revealed by how we live our spirituality in daily life: increasing our awareness, compassion, and equanimity, learning to respond rather than react to life events.
+She regards the efficacy of practice to be revealed by how we bring our spirituality into daily life: increasing our awareness, compassion, and equanimity, learning to respond rather than react to life events.

-Betsey’s passion now is exploring how we can evolve ourselves to create the Highest Good for All Life.
+Betsey endeavors to walk the mystical path with practical steps.
+Her passion now is exploring how we can evolve ourselves to create the Highest Good for All Life.

 Betsey gives a deep bow of appreciation to the many people in her life who have believed in her, challenged her, and guided her toward her own empowerment.